kmader/Quantitative-Big-Imaging-2019/README.md

 - [Data Science/Python Introduction Handbook](https://github.com/jakevdp/PythonDataScienceHandbook)
 - [ETH Deep Learning Course](http://www.da.inf.ethz.ch/teaching/2017/DeepLearning/) taught in the Fall Semester, also uses Python but with a much more intensive mathematical grounding and less focus on images.
 - [FastAI Deep Learning Course](http://course.fast.ai/) and [Part 2](http://course.fast.ai/part2.html) for a very practically focused introduction to Deep Learning using the Python skills developed in QBI.
+- [Deep Learning for Self-Driving Cars at MIT](https://selfdrivingcars.mit.edu/) open to beginners and is designed for those who are new to machine learning, but it can also benefit advanced researchers in the field looking for a practical overview of deep learning methods and their application
 - Reproducible Research
  - [Coursera Course](https://www.coursera.org/course/repdata)
  - [Course and Tools in R](http://kbroman.github.io/Tools4RR/)